Empire State Games: Cancellations

 The 2008 Empire State Games took place from July 23 through July 27, 2008 in Binghamton.
 The 2009 Empire State Games were cancelled.
 In 2010 the games were revived and held from July 21 through July 25, 2010 in Buffalo, New York.

-Due to a lack of state funding, the 2011 games were discontinued on November 17, 2010.
+Due to a lack of state funding, the 2011 Summer games were discontinued on November 17, 2010.
 The community of Lake Placid was able to save the winter games.

 As for the Games for the Physically Challenged, they were able to be saved with the help of Nassau County Executive Edward P. Mangano and the partnership with dozens of private sector sponsors.
+A second version of the Empire State Games for the Physically Challenged in Western NY continued at SUNY Brockport College with the aid of corporate sponsors and private funding from Camp Smile Inc., a local not-for-profit organization aligned with the Webster Lions Club and dedicated to providing services to children with disabilities.

 Return of the games

 In 2012 Empire State Sports Foundation (ESSF) was created with the specific goal of rejuvenating the Hugh L. Carey Empire State Games for amateur athletes of New York State.
 ESSF is a Rochester, New York-based not-for-profit public charity dedicated to the recognition and promotion of competitive excellence among New York State’s amateur athletes, as well as those attributes associated with sports: personal health, fitness, development, education, sportsmanship and teamwork.

 The Empire State Summer Games were prepared to return in 2013, but as the ESSF were finding corporate partners, they discovered that corporate sponsors had "been giving any extra funds to Hurricane Sandy relief, leaving little extra room for other worthy causes".
 The Empire State Games are going to be re-launched in Rochester in the summer of 2014.

 Upon hearing that The Empire State Summer Games for 2013 was cancelled Nassau County announced that they will hold the 2013 Games for the Physically Challenged as they have done for the last two years.
 In an April 2013 press conference, Nassau County Executive Edward P. Mangano stated, "The 2013 Games would not have been able to happen without the genius donation of $50,000 US dollars by NBTY, Inc. through their Helping Hands Charity."
 Known locally as the Nassau County Empire State Games for the Physically Challenged, the 2013 games took place May 30 through June 1.

+Meanwhile the Brockport Empire State Games for the Physically Challenged in Monroe County will be "Celebrating 36 Years of Abilities" in 2023 with continued private funding from Camp Smile Inc. and local corporate and community support.